 Acute care hospitals can’t separately bill Medicare Part B for these services.

-Section 1886(d)(1)(B) of the Social Security Act excludes certain hospitals and hospital units from the IPPS.
-These hospitals and units include:
+Section 1886(d)(1)(B) of the Social Security Act excludes certain hospitals and hospital units from the IPPS, which include:

 - Cancer hospitals